abordino/portfolio-website/content/authors/admin/_index.md

     url: https://warwick.ac.uk/

 # Short bio (displayed in user profile at end of posts)
-bio: My research interests include Stastistical Machine Learning, Nonparametric Statistics and Empirical Process Theory.
+bio: Alberto Bordino, PhD Student in Statistics at the University of Warwick.

 # Interests to show in About widget
 interests:
   - Nonparametric Statistics
+  - Minimax Theory
   - Statistical Learning Theory
-  - Empirical Process Theory

 # Education to show in About widget
 education: